James McLaughlin (Indian agent): Emigration, marriage, and career in United States

 At the age of 21, in 1863 he emigrated to St. Paul, Minnesota.
-The following year he married Marie Louise Buisson, a Mdewakanton woman of mixed-blood (Québécois and Scottish) descent.
+The following year he married Marie Louise Buisson, a Mdewakanton Dakota woman of mixed-blood (Québécois and Scottish) descent.
 They had seven children together.

 McLaughlin obtained his United States citizenship in 1865.
 In 1871 he was hired by the commanding officer of Fort Totten, North Dakota, as a blacksmith and general overseer at the Devils Lake Indian Agency; the U.S. Army outpost was in what was then called the Dakota Territory.
 While there, he studied to become a United States Indian agent; at the time Indian affairs were supervised as part of the Department of the Army.
-Army officers noted that he established good relations with the Lakota.
-In 1876 he was appointed as agent of the Devils Lake Agency in present-day North Dakota, the reservation for a Sisseton Wahpeton tribe of the Dakota people.
+Army officers noted that he established good relations with the Dakota.
+In 1876 he was appointed as agent of the Devils Lake Agency in present-day North Dakota, a reservation for a Sisseton Wahpeton tribe of the Dakota people.

-In 1881, following the movement of Lakota Sioux tribes to Standing Rock Sioux Agency, McLaughlin was assigned to that much larger facility, which held several tribes.
-These Sioux agencies were all part of what was known as the Great Sioux Reservation, before it was divided into smaller reservations.
+In 1881, following the movement of Lakota and Dakota bands to Standing Rock Sioux Agency, McLaughlin was assigned to that much larger facility, which held several Sioux bands.

 McLaughlin believed his mission was to make Native Americans self-sufficient by encouraging them to assimilate, to become educated according to Western standards and to adopt white/Anglo-American culture, including subsistence farming.
 Local climate and geographic conditions made such style of agriculture difficult in the Dakotas, as allotments proved to be too small.

 In 1888, he and other agents accompanied a large delegation of chiefs from the six Sioux reservations to Washington, D.C., to meet with Bureau of Indian Affairs officials to discuss the Dawes Act.
 A photograph of McLaughlin and the Standing Rock delegation, including the noted chief Sitting Bull and interpreter Louis Primeau, along with U.S. Commissioners, U.S. Indian Agents, interpreters and many Sioux chiefs, was taken on the front steps of the capital in 1888.
 The leaders were meeting to discuss implementation of the Dawes Act at the Great Sioux Reservation, then consisting of 22 million acres.
 The act called for distributing the reservation's communal lands as allotments to heads of individual households.
 The government intended for the Lakota to adopt subsistence-style farming on the European-American model and give up their nomadic hunting lifestyle.
-Under the legislation, the government would declare remaining lands after allotment as "surplus," to be made available for sale to non-Lakota people.
+Under the legislation, the government would declare remaining lands after allotment as "surplus," to be made available for sale to white Americans.